johnwesleyquintero/sellsmart-hub/PROJECT_STRUCTURE.md

 Clarified public/: Added common subdirectories like images/, fonts/.
 Listed Core Config Files: Ensured all essential config files (next.config.mjs, tailwind.config.ts, etc.) are present.
 Included Project Docs: Added CHANGELOG.md, TODO.md, .rules.md, and PROJECT_STRUCTURE.md itself.
-Expanded "Key Implementation Details": Summarized the core technologies and conventions based on your other documents (Bun, App Router, shadcn, MDX, etc.).
+Expanded "Key Implementation Details": Summarized the core technologies and conventions based on your other documents (npm, App Router, shadcn, MDX, etc.).
 Added Naming Conventions.
 Improved "File Type Legend": Made it more conceptual and representative of the file types actually present.
 Versioning: Added a version number and last updated timestamp.
 This updated structure should provide a much clearer and more accurate picture of your project's organization.